-After passing the comprehensive examinations in theory and research methods and completing all required course work, a student may ask a faculty member to serve as chair of the specialty examination committee.
+After passing the qualifying examinations in theory and research methods and completing all required course work, a student asks a faculty member to serve as chair of the specialty examination committee.
+Three members make up the specialty examination committee.
 Together, they devise a plan for the completion of the Specialty Examination and file the plan with the Director of Graduate Studies.
 Students select the format of the examination from the following options: